geotrev/bulba/README.md

 ## Under the Hood

-A few quick points on the design of `UpgradedComponent`:
+A few quick points on the design of `UpgradedElement`:

 ### Technical Design

-The goal of `UpgradedComponent` is not to add special features.
+The goal of `UpgradedElement` is not to add special features.
 Rather, it's goal is to enable you to use web components with the tools that already exist in the browser.
 This means: no decorators, no special syntax, and no magic.
 Those would be considered pluggable features akin to webpack-contrib.

 ### Rendering

-Rendering for `UpgradedComponent` is a multi-step process.
+Rendering for `UpgradedElement` is a multi-step process.

 1. **DOM:** Rendering is handled using a small virtual DOM (VDOM) implementation, almost identical to the one used in [reef](https://github.com/cferdinandi/reef).
 The main reasoning here is to reduce package size and make rendering cheap.
 Initial rendering typically takes a millisecond or less, with subsequent re-renders taking a fraction of that.